zedlabs/WallPortal/README.md

  * request and insert the API key from unsplash.com in the data sources

  ### Contributing
- * contributions are welcome for animations, UI fixes, completing production requirements for unsplash.com
+ * contributions are welcome for animations, UI fixes
  * create issues for feature requests